 3. Poor English foundation in kids.

 With the focus shifting on regional languages, many students might develop a weak base for English and might struggle to communicate in it.
-This issue is already prevalent and with this policy it might be further exacerbated.
+This issue is already prevalent and with this NEP policy, it might be further exacerbated.
 English is used as a common medium in many cosmopolitan cities and for people from different states to converse in.
 Also, India is a global powerhouse in the service industry.
 This has been possible because of our ability to communicate with foreign clients through the common English medium.

 4. Will teachers adapt to these changes?